Magellan-Web-Dev/loop-popup-bridge-for-elementor/README.md

 ### 2. Populate the Popup with Dynamic Tags

-Inside your popup, use the four included dynamic tags to bind elements to the clicked post's data.
-Dynamic tags are available in any field that supports them (text, link, image source, etc.).
+Inside your popup, use the included dynamic tags to bind elements to the clicked post's data.
+Dynamic tags are available in fields that support the relevant dynamic tag category, such as text, link URL, image source, and Elementor Form hidden values.

 | Dynamic Tag | Use In | Output |
 |---|---|---|